beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * weapon `edgeEffectiveness` can now be 1 (previously capped at 0.999)
 * unit armor multiplier (aka `damageModifier`) can now be 0 (previously capped at 0.0001)
 * damage in weapon defs can now be 0 (previously capped at 0.0001)
-* damage and armor can also be negative again (so that the target is healed), but keep in mind weapons will still always target enemies and never allies, so avoid using it outside of manually-triggered contexts
+* damage and armor can also be negative again (so that the target is healed), but keep in mind weapons will still always target enemies and never allies, so avoid using it outside of manually-triggered contexts, death explosions, and such

 ### Deprecated UnitDefs removal